How far back can you claim depreciation? This has to be one of the most frequently asked questions we get.

 Unfortunately, many investors only realise the benefits of claiming depreciation several years after purchasing their property.
 The good news is that it’s possible to back-date missed depreciation claims and receive refunds from the ATO.

-However, you must remember the ATO’s two-year limit on backdating claims and keep accurate records of your investment property expenses.
+However, you must remember the ATO’s two-year limit on adjust claims and keep accurate records of your investment property expenses.
 With the help of a Quantity Surveyor and your accountant, you can identify missed depreciation deductions, backdate your claims, and save thousands of dollars.

 If you’re a property investor who wants to maximise your tax benefits and minimise your taxable income, Duo Tax can help.